- Imaging Software to Control our Multiphoton, Confocal, and Hyperspectral Microscopes

 Click the Highlighted Regions Below to Explore the Workspace

-Select one or more regions of interest (ROIs) to perform real-time calculations simultaneously with image acquisition.
+Select a region of interest (ROI) to perform real-time calculations simultaneously with image acquisition.

 - Multiple ROI Shape Options